strataviz/localdev/README.md

 * Spark Operator for managing spark and beam jobs.
 * RedPanda to provide a streaming data platform.
 * Genie for custom event generation.
+* Tailscale operator for exposing ingresses and services inside a tailnet mesh

 The tailscale operator is not installed by default since there are external dependencies in setting up, but can be installed after the base system.